Iranian Blood Transfusion Organization: History

 Initially, all the expenses of this organization were provided from the budget of the whole country in the form of aid.
-In July 17, 1979, After the victory of the Islamic Revolutionin Iran and following a general revision of the country's budget, the Blood Transfusion Organization became a government agency affiliated with the Ministry of Health and became subject to the government's general regulations.
+In 1979, after the victory of the Iranian revolution and following a general revision of the country's budget, the Blood Transfusion Organization became a government agency affiliated with the Ministry of Health and became subject to the government's general regulations.
 With the beginning of the Iran–Iraq War in 1980 and the increasing need for blood in the country, the activities of the organization grew significantly and the need for coordination between all departments related to blood transfusion medicine was evident.
-Therefore, with the approval of the Islamic Consultative Assembly on May 23, 1984, the "Iranian Blood Transfusion Organization" was announced as the sole custodian of blood supply and blood products in Iran.
+Therefore, with the approval of the Islamic Consultative Assembly on 23 May 1984, the "Iranian Blood Transfusion Organization" was announced as the sole custodian of blood supply and blood products in Iran.
 After the approval of the Articles of Association, to form the executive structure of the organization, three deputies of "production and technical", "research and education", "administration and finance" were designed and implemented.
 The organization was governed by a five-member High Council composed of experts selected by the Minister of Health, Treatment and Medical Education.

 In 1995, the plan of the country's blood supply network was approved and implemented by the Supreme Council.
 Based on this plan, the "Iranian Blood Transfusion Organization", in the form of nine bases of educational regions, will carry out the programs and responsibilities that are prepared and coordinated in the central headquarters of the organization.

-The establishment day of the "Iranian Blood Transfusion Organization" on July 31, 1974, has been registered in the national calendar of Iran as the "National Day of Blood Donation".
+The establishment day of the "Iranian Blood Transfusion Organization" on 31 July 1974, has been registered in the national calendar of Iran as the "National Day of Blood Donation".

-Nowaday, forty-six years after the establishment of the "Iranian Blood Transfusion Organization", Iranians have donated 52 million units of blood since the establishment of the organization.
+Forty-six years after the establishment of the "Iranian Blood Transfusion Organization", Iranians had donated 52 million units of blood in total.
 At present, the "Iranian Blood Transfusion Organization" has made Iran one of the leading countries in the Eastern Mediterranean region in terms of blood donation index, and with 100% voluntary and unannounced blood donation, it has the first rank in blood donation in this region.